aaronbannin/looker-gen/README.md

 Looker Gen
 ==========

 Generate LookML from a dbt project.
+Reads from your dbt repo and outputs files; can output to your Looker repo.

+Currently in experimentation mode, very opinionated about output directory structure.

 ## Installation
 - Clone repo